codenameyau/trello-stocks/README.md

 }
 ```

-Then create `.env` file with these fields.
+Then create `server/secrets.json` file with these fields.

 ```bash
 TRELLO_API_KEY=''